One of our fun winter traditions is a New Year's Eve Countdown for kids!

 Kids love a celebration (although most won't stay awake long enough to see the ball drop in Times Square) so we've pulled together a list of ideas to enjoy throughout the day!

-Pick a few ideas or celebrate all day long if you like - however you choose, we're wishing you health, happiness & edventures in the New Year!
+Pick a few ideas or have an hour by hour countdown all day long if you like - in addition to creative activities, we've also included affiliate links for some of our favorite items too.
+However you choose to bring in the year, we're wishing you health, happiness & edventures in the New Year!

 Serve a favorite breakfast, maybe snowman pancakes or 'snow' waffles (use powdered sugar for the snow).